Skarsnik/SNESTilesKitten/Tutorial.md

 ### Tiles, sprites and palette

-First to understand SNESTiles it helps to understand these 3 notions.
+First to understand SNESTilesKitten it helps to understand these 3 notions.

 A **tile** is generally a image of a fixed size that can be used directly (Like a small patch of grass), or in combinaison with other tiles to create a bigger image (like the trees in Zelda 3).